-We have other active collaborations and agreements with a number of companies, including Janssen, ADC Therapeutics, BMS, Lundbeck, Amgen, Immatics, Novo Nordisk, CureVac AG and argenx to create, develop and/or commercialize antibody candidates and/or license certain of our product candidates and use of our technology platforms.
+We have other active collaborations and agreements with a number of companies, including Janssen, ADC Therapeutics, BMS, Lundbeck, Amgen, Immatics, Novo Nordisk, CureVac, Bolt Biotherapeutics, Inc. and Tempus to create, develop and/or commercialize antibody candidates and/or license certain of our product candidates and use of our technology platforms.
 Under certain collaborations and agreements, which we have entered into in the ordinary course of business, and where we have licensed our product candidates or technology platforms, we typically receive or are entitled to receive upfront cash payments, progress- and sales-dependent milestones for the achievement by our collaborators of certain events, and, where applicable, research funding.
 We also are entitled to receive royalties on net sales of commercialized products resulting from the collaborations.
-We also enter into certain agreements where Genmab is obligated to make upfront cash payments and milestone payments to third parties upon the achievement of certain development, regulatory and commercial events as well as obligated to pay royalties on net sales of commercialized products.

 We also license technologies from a number of other companies that we use or have used to contribute to the antibody products in our pipeline.
-Key technologies include Pfizer's ADC technologies, the OmniAb transgenic mouse and rat platforms from Open Monoclonal Technology, Inc., certain transgenic mouse technologies from Medarex, the rabbit antibody platform from MAB Discovery GmbH and certain expression systems used by Lonza for production of our product candidates.
-Pursuant to certain of these licenses, we or our collaboration partners are or may be obligated to pay small royalties for certain products generated or produced using these technologies upon commercialization of such products or product candidates.
-We also license certain targets disclosed and developed from Immatics' XPRESIDENT targets and T-cell receptor technology as part of a research collaboration and exclusive license agreement with Immatics to discover and develop next-generation bispecific immunotherapies to target multiple cancer indications.
+Key technologies include Seagen's ADC technologies, the OmniAb transgenic mouse and rat platforms from Open Monoclonal Technology, Inc., certain transgenic mouse technologies from Medarex, the rabbit antibody platform from MAB Discovery GmbH and certain expression systems used by Lonza for production of our product candidates.
+Pursuant to certain of these licenses, we or our partners are or may be obligated to pay small royalties for certain products generated or produced using these technologies upon commercialization of such products or product candidates.
+We also license certain targets disclosed and developed from Immatics' XPRESIDENT targets and T-cell receptor technology as part a research collaboration and exclusive license agreement with Immatics to discover and develop next-generation bispecific immunotherapies to target multiple cancer indications.
 As part of this collaboration, Immatics is or may be eligible to receive certain milestone payments and tiered royalties on net sales.
+We also entered into a research collaboration and license agreement with CureVac AG focusing on the research and development of differentiated mRNA-based antibody products by combining CureVac's mRNA technology and know-how with Genmab's proprietary antibody technologies and expertise.
+As part of this agreement CureVac is or may be eligible to receive certain milestone payments and tiered royalties on net sales.